Critical Thinkers (1st part)

 “No, I didn’t!
 She’s being a little baby Serenity.”

 Here we go again.
 Once again, they are fighting.
 I would have thought twins would be close and united.
 Scarlett and Evalyn were nowhere near united.
 My family is pretty wealthy, I guess all the money and toys turned my once adorable baby sisters into spoiled eight-year old’s.
 The money and toys never got to me.
 How could it while others are dying of poverty and agony?
 How could I even dare flaunt my money around?

 “Serenity!
 Scarlett’s still hitting me!
 Get down here.”

-I jumped in the elevator and in the matter of seconds appeared in the living room.
+I jumped in the elevator and in a matter of seconds appeared in the living room.

 “What now?
 Scarlett stop hitting your sister.
 Hug each other and behave.
-Why are you guys arguing anyways?”
+Why are you guys arguing anyway?”

 Little rebellious Scarlett jumped on the couch and exclaimed, “I want to be like president Trudent!
 Evalyn said President Trudent is stupid so I hit her.”

 I was shocked and exasperated by Scarlett’s statement.